The Timber Industry Wants to Cut Big Trees in Eastern Oregon. The Trump Administration is Happy to Help.

-UPDATE: September 2 - with the support of conservation allies Oregon Wild hosted a webinar on Trump's attacks on the environment with a special focus on the screens and a training on how to take action and make a difference.
+VIDEO: September 2 - with the support of conservation allies Oregon Wild hosted a webinar on Trump's attacks on the environment with a special focus on the screens and a training on how to take action and make a difference.

 UPDATE: August 26 - Oregon Wild is asking citizens to submit comment to the USFS.

-UPDATE: August 20 - A Columbia Insight report provides an update and notes the growing attention this process is getting across the country.
+NEWS: August 20 - A Columbia Insight report provides an update and notes the growing attention this process is getting across the country.

 UPDATE: On August 12th, Senators Ron Wyden and Jeff Merkley wrote a letter and asked the Forest Service to slow this process down.
 A number of other organizations did the same.
 Oregon Wild suggest citizens take action by thanking the Senators and urging them to continue to stand up to Trump environmental rollbacks.